dethstroak/kiseki-guides/Cold Steel/cold-steel-4/fragments.md

 - Talk with Liese in Lux Lunae
 - Talk with Euclase in Herbalist's House
 ## Sidequest
-- Repairing the Pendant - Speak with Grandolf or Emma in Gandolf's Orbal Factory
+- Repairing the Pendant - Speak with Gandolf or Emma in Gandolf's Orbal Factory